 1. The Gili Islands – Air, Meno & Trawangan

-It was these stunning islands that originally attracted visitors and served as the entry point to explore the rest of Lombok.
-Each of the Gilis has its own unique character.
-Generally speaking, you’ll find honeymooners enjoying a romantic getaway on Gili Meno, yogis and families finding inner and outer peace on Gili Air and a younger crowd partying on Gili Trawangan.
-There’s plenty to do including snorkelling, diving, paddle boarding and surfing.
-We suggest allocating at least three days to explore the islands, but you could easily spend a couple of weeks and really get to know them.
+The beautiful Gili islands have always been a major draw for visitors, and have served as a gateway for exploring the rest of Lombok.
+Each of the Gilis has its own distinct character.
+For example, Gili Meno is a popular spot for honeymooners seeking a romantic escape, while Gili Air is a haven for yogis and families looking for tranquillity and relaxation.
+Meanwhile, Gili Trawangan attracts a younger crowd with its lively party scene.
+There’s an abundance of activities to enjoy, including snorkelling, diving, paddle-boarding, and surfing.
+We recommend spending at least three days to fully explore the islands, but you could easily spend a couple of weeks to fully immerse yourself in their charm.

 2. Visit a pearl farm

-Discover the process of culturing a South Sea pearl from start to finish on the north coast of Lombok.
-The friendly team guide you through the entire process from nurturing the oysters to the surgical precision of removing the pearl.
-Contrary to popular belief, harvesting the pearl does not harm the oyster (when done carefully).
+The process of culturing a South Sea pearl is a fascinating one, and visitors to the north coast of Lombok can experience it firsthand.
+At a pearl farm, a friendly team will guide you through the entire process, from nurturing the oysters to the surgical precision of removing the pearl.
+Contrary to popular belief, harvesting the pearl does not harm the oyster, as long as it is done carefully.
 In fact, as more pearls are grown and harvested, the oysters produce better and better pearls.
+It’s a unique and educational experience that is not to be missed.

 3. Explore Suranadi and trek to Benang Kelambu Waterfall